cdoorenweerd/cdoorenweerd-academic/content/publication/19-Doorenweerd-2018/index.md

 ---
-title: "A preliminary molecular phylogeny of shield-bearer moths (Lepidoptera: Adeloidea: Heliozelidae) highlights rich undescribed diversity"
+title: "A global checklist of the 932 fruit fly species in the tribe Dacini (Diptera, Tephritidae)"
 authors:
 - admin
 - Luc Leblanc